Magento 2 Request A Quote Extensions Comparison (Cart2Quote, Amasty)

 Below, we shed light on two robust B2B tools: Magento 2 request a quote extension by Cart2Quote and Magento 2 quote module by Amasty.
-Both solutions have the same purpose, but absolutely different functionality, feature set, and price.
-If you want to know what Magento 2 get quote module suits best your ecommerce needs, check the following comparison.
+Both solutions have the same purpose, but entirely different functionality, feature set, and price.
+If you want to know which Magento 2 get a quote module suits best your ecommerce needs, check the following comparison.

 Amasty Call for Price Magento 2 Extension